w3c/webdriver-bidi/README.md

 We use [bikeshed](https://tabatkins.github.io/bikeshed/) to generate the specification.

-Make sure you have [a right version of python](https://tabatkins.github.io/bikeshed/#install-py3) installed.
+Make sure you have the [right version of python](https://tabatkins.github.io/bikeshed/#install-py3) installed.

 Now you can run in your terminal:
 ```